-Taking the ATV out of storage and correctly preparing it will assure many miles and hours of trouble-free riding.
-Arctic Cat recommends the following procedure to prepare the ATV.
+Taking the ATV out of storage and correctly preparing it will ensure many miles and hours of trouble-free riding.
+Use the following procedure to prepare the ATV:

 1. Clean the ATV thoroughly.
 2. Clean the engine.
-3. Remove the cloth from the exhaust system.
-4. Check all control wires and cables for signs of wear or fraying.
+Remove the cloth from the exhaust system.
+3. Check all control wires and cables for signs of wear or fraying.
 Replace if necessary.
-5. Change the transmission lubricant.
-6. Charge the battery; then install.
-Connect the battery cables making sure to connect the positive cable first.
-7. Check the entire brake system (cables, shoes, etc.), and all controls.
-Adjust or replace if necessary.
+4. Change the transmission lubricant.
+5. Charge the battery; then install.
+6. Connect the battery cables making sure to connect the positive cable first.
+7. Check the entire brake system (cables, shoes, etc.), all controls, and brake light; adjust or replace if necessary.
 8. Check the tire pressure.
 Inflate to recommended pressure as necessary.
 9. Tighten all nuts, bolts, cap screws, and screws making sure all calibrated nuts, cap screws, and bolts are tightened to specifications.
 10. Make sure the steering moves freely and does not bind.
 11. Check the spark plug.
+Clean or replace as necessary.
+12. Check the air filter and the air filter housing.
 Clean or replace as necessary.